jagregory/abrash-zen-of-asm/src/chapter-14.md

 Imagine that we've got a subroutine, `SpeakerControl`{.nasm}, that's called with one parameter, passed in AX.
 A call to `SpeakerControl`{.nasm} with AX set to 0 turns off the PC's speaker, while a call with AX set to 1 turns on the speaker.

-Now imagine that `SpeakerControl`{.nasm} is called from dozens — perhaps hundreds — of places in a program.
+Now imagine that `SpeakerControl`{.nasm} is called from dozens—perhaps hundreds—of places in a program.
 Every time `SpeakerControl`{.nasm} is called, a 2-or 3-byte instruction must be used to set AX to the desired state.
 If there are 100 calls to `SpeakerControl`{.nasm}, approximately 250 bytes are used simply selecting the mode of operation of `SpeakerControl`{.nasm}.

 Instead, why not simply provide two front-end entry points to `SpeakerControl`{.nasm}, one to turn the speaker on (`SpeakerOn`{.nasm}) and one to turn the speaker off (`SpeakerOff`{.nasm})?
 The code would be as simple as this: